1. Thoughts (Citta), Consciousness (Viññāṇa), and Mind (Hadaya Vatthu) – Introduction

 • It is important to remember that thought can have many meanings, even in English: https://en.wikipedia.org/wiki/Thought

-• Normally “citta” is used to denote a thought, and “viññāṇa” is used to denote the “awareness” associated with a thought.
-Most of the time, it is fine to do that, but if a discussion gets technical, one could come back to this post and refresh memory as to the details.
+• Normally, “citta” is used to denote a thought, and “viññāṇa” is used to denote the “awareness” associated with a thought.
+But that is not correct, as we discussed above.

 • And as you can imagine, such an “average of thoughts” may have many types of cognitions and underlying “awarenesses,” and we will talk about the different types of viññāṇa in the next post, “2.
 Viññāṇa (Consciousness) can be of Many Different Types and Forms”.